 You can, and should, use visual clues to suggest abstract ideas.
 Are you authoritative, feminine, irreverent, acerbic, fancy, playful?
 Nothing answers that question quicker than a visual.
 When I visit your website, your color choices, the size of your text, and the mood of your design tells me exactly how to feel about your brand.
 This is why visual branding is so important.
 Whether you’re knowingly influencing it or not, your audience is defining your brand.
 If the visual that you’re conveying does not match your values, it will disappoint, confuse, and alienate your audience.

 Visual branding has a function in marketing.
 It primarily sets products/brands apart and tells brand stories.
 Now more than ever when visuals are consumed at a high rate like waste paper, brands should seek highly skilled Art direction that can create visual content that makes a statement and is worthy of recognition, shares, and reposts.
 It is important to note here that the exercise of visual branding entails a lot of trial and error first, to find what works after which you reinforce through consistency.
 Only daring brands can take the risk of creating something refreshingly new.

-It will be thoughtful of you to consult an art director who can help manage your brand’s visuals so that they communicate your uniqueness and all the ideas you stand for.
+It will be thoughtful of you to consult a brand specialist who can help manage your brand’s visuals so that they communicate your uniqueness and all the ideas you stand for.
 The return on investment is worth it as the big brands like Coca Cola, Nike and Gtbank have shown us.
 You must remember you are telling a story and visuals help tell stories whether good, wow or bad.
 In subsequent posts I will be sharing tips on how to execute a remarkable visual branding.